ingageco/capacitor-site/pages/docs/plugins/creating-plugins.md

 # Creating Capacitor Plugins

-<p class="intro">Plugins in Capacitor enable JavaScript to interface directly with Native APIs.</p>
+Plugins in Capacitor enable JavaScript to interface directly with Native APIs.

 Capacitor comes with a Plugin generator to start new plugins quickly.
 To use it, run